ALi3naTEd0/RateMe/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-The GPL-3.0 is a strong copyleft license that requires any derivative software to also be open source under the same license.
-This ensures that the software remains free and open, protecting the rights of users and developers.
+The MIT License is a permissive license that is short and to the point.
+It allows people to do anything with your code with proper attribution and without warranty.

 ## Acknowledgements